CPColin/ceylon-lang.org/documentation/1.3/tour/basics.md

      the base of the natural logarithm."
     Float e = calculateE();

-Even better, you can identity a Unicode character by its name.
+Even better, you can identify a Unicode character by its name.

 <!-- try-pre:
     Float calculateE() => 2.71828;